shashwat1225/NLP244_Project/README.md

 Step 1:

-Run the KG Creation Scripts
+Run the generating_da_triples.py script in the KG Creation folder

 Step 2: